 There are four time zones in Mexico:

-- The Central Zone (Zona Centro) covers over three fourths of the country - covering all of central and eastern Mexico, including the capital, Mexico City, and stretching all the way to Cancun in the Yucatan Peninsula.
+- The Central Zone (Zona Centro) covers over three fourths of the country, covering all of central and eastern Mexico, including the capital, Mexico City, and stretching all the way to Cancun in the Yucatan Peninsula.
 The Central Zone is equivalent to the Central Time Zone in the U.S. and Canada (UTC -6).
-The Central Zone is pictured on the map in dark blue.

 As of 2010, Daylight Saving Time was extended in some municipalities along the border in order to coincide with the observation of Daylight Saving Time in the United States.
 The following locations are included in this provision: Tijuana and Mexicali in the state of Baja California, Ciudad Juarez and Ojinaga in Chihuahua state, Acuña and Piedras Negras in Coahuila, Anahuac in Nuevo Leon, and Nuevo Laredo, Reynosa and Matamoros in Tamaulipas.
 In these locations Daylight Saving Time begins on the second Sunday in March and ends on the first Sunday in November.